AdobeDocs/experience-manager-64.en/help/forms/using/searching-forms-or-assets.md

 * If you type more than one word, the search operation matches the complete text for searching.
 * Search is not case sensitive.
 For example, when you type `geometrixx`, assets with titles `Geometrixx`, `GEOMETRIXX`, and `GeoMetRixx` are displayed in the search results.

 * Partial matches of a word are not supported.
-To search by using partial strings, use &#42; wildcard.
+To search by using partial strings, use &ast; wildcard.
 However, if the search query matches a complete word, the corresponding form or asset is displayed.
 * Extra spaces are respected and are not trimmed during search.
 For example, `My form` is not the same search query as `My form`.

 * If the data and display values of the fields in metadata properties are different, you cannot use display values as search parameters.
 For example, you cannot search based on a status, such as Modified or Published, since these properties are stored in a different format.